Introduction

 -m, --mode <MODE>

-Specifies the search algorithm to use, overriding the default set in your configuration file.
-See the "Advanced Search Syntax" section below for syntax specific to
+Specifies the search algorithm to use.
+See the "Advanced Search Syntax" section below for details on

 auto